quarkus-qe/quarkus-test-framework/README.md

 mvn clean verify -Dts.openshift.delete.project.after.all=false
 ```

+#### Print useful information on errors

+The test framework will print the project status, events and pod logs when a test fails.
+This functionality is enabled by default,
+however it can be disabled using the property `-Dts.openshift.print.info.on.error=false`.

 #### Operators

 The OpenShift scenarios support Operator based test cases.
 There are two ways to deal with Operators: